Elao/form.js/doc/choice.md

 The Choice plugin is meant to be the Javascript side of the [Symfony2 Choice Type](http://symfony.com/doc/current/reference/forms/types/choice.html).

 A Choice is a form field that asks the user to pick none, one or several values in a defined set of values.

-A Choice field by default is 'collapsed': a `select` tag.
+A Choice field can be:

+* `collapsed` i.e. a select tag (default behaviour)
-A Choice field can be 'expanded' in wich case it's a group of radio or checkbox inputs.
+* `expanded` in which case it's a group of radio or checkbox inputs
-A Choice field can be 'multiple', allowing the user to pick several values in the set, in witch case it's either a group of checkbox or a select tag with a 'multiple' attribute.
+* `multiple`, allowing the user to pick several values in the set, in which case it's either a group of checkbox or a select tag with a 'multiple' attribute.

-## Initialise the choice:
+## Initialize the choice

-### Collapsed choice (select tag):
+### Collapsed choice (select tag)

-#### Single:
+#### Single

 ```html
 <!-- Collapsed single choice -->